-When States receive requests to voluntarily enroll into MMPs, they need to attempt to collect certain information and follow the procedures in this section.
-States should obtain and verify individuals' demographic information, including the spelling of the name, and to confirm the correct recording of sex, Medicare Health Insurance Claim Number, and dates of entitlement to Medicare Part A and enrollment in Part B. The State must always check available systems (e.g., State systems; CMS' demonstration Enrollment Vendor query; TBQ; BEQ; or MARx online query) for information to complete an enrollment before requiring the beneficiary to provide the missing information as outlined in §30.3.2.
-When verifying this information with the individual, the State should contact the individual via telephone or other means, or request, but not require, that the individual include a copy of his/her Medicare card when mailing in the enrollment form.
-Regardless of whether or not the State has reviewed the Medicare Identification card, the State must still validate and verify Medicare entitlement as described in item "B" below in this section.
+When states receive a request from a beneficiary to opt-in (voluntarily enroll) into a MMP, the state needs to attempt to collect certain information and follow the procedures in this section.
+States should obtain and verify individuals' demographic information, including the spelling of the name, and to confirm the correct recording of gender, Medicare Number, and dates of entitlement to Medicare Part A and enrollment in Part B. The state must always check available systems (e.g., state systems; CMS' demonstration Enrollment Vendor query; TBQ; BEQ; or MARx online query) for information to complete an enrollment before requesting the beneficiary to provide the missing information as outlined in §30.3.2.
+When verifying this information with the individual, the state should contact the individual via telephone or other means, or request, but not require, that the individual include a copy of his or her Medicare card when mailing in the enrollment form.
+Regardless of whether or not the state has reviewed the Medicare card, the state must still validate and verify Medicare entitlement as described in item "B" below in this section.

 Appendix 1 lists all the elements that must be provided by the applicant in order to consider an enrollment request "complete."
-If the State receives an enrollment request that contains all these elements, it must consider the enrollment complete even if all other data elements on the enrollment request are not provided.
-If a State has received CMS approval for an enrollment request that contains data elements in addition to those included in Appendix 1, the enrollment request is considered complete even if those additional elements are not provided.
+If the state receives an enrollment request that contains all these elements, it must consider the enrollment complete even if all other data elements on the enrollment request are not provided.
+If a state receives CMS approval for an enrollment request that contains data elements in addition to those included in Appendix 1, the enrollment request is considered complete even if those additional elements are not provided.

-If a State receives an enrollment request that does not have all necessary elements required in order to consider it complete, it must not immediately deny the enrollment.
-For example, if a beneficiary failed to fill out the "sex" field on the enrollment and the State has access to this information via available systems, it must use that source to complete the application before requesting the information from the beneficiary.
-If the required but missing information is not available via State or CMS systems, the enrollment request is considered incomplete and the State must follow the procedures outlined in §30.3.2 in order to complete the enrollment request.
+If a state receives an enrollment request that does not have all necessary elements required in order to consider it complete, it must not immediately deny the enrollment.
+For example, if a beneficiary failed to fill out the "sex" field on the enrollment and the state has access to this information via available systems, it must use that source to complete the application before requesting the information from the beneficiary.
+If the required but missing information is not available via state or CMS systems, the enrollment request is considered incomplete and the state must follow the procedures outlined in §30.3.2 in order to complete the enrollment request.